[DIY] Simple Torque Tester for DC90 Motor - 3D Print

 Needed to test a small motor under load, for a mini-winch like application.
 So I made this holder & drum device that loads the motor via weights hanging on a rope / string.
+It's not exactly a dynamometer since it doesn't log Watts / speed / torque, but is a convenient way to manually test various loads.

 The whole thing was designed, printed, and the motor tested, in a day.
 Pretty simple stuff.
 Results below.